EyonJoshua91/airway/_posts/2014-11-02-content-instruction.md

 ---
 layout: post
 title: "Instruction for wirting a post"
-excerpt: "Examples and code for displaying images in posts."
+excerpt: "Examples and code for details in a post."
 tags: [learn, post, record]
 comments: true
 ---